-An overview of which wood bats are being used by professional baseball players, as well as some pro tips to help you pick out the best wood bats for your needs.
+An overview of which are the best wood baseball bats… that is, which wood bats are being used by professional baseball players, as well as some pro tips to help you pick out the best wood baseball bats for your needs.

-I’ve been swinging a wood bat for 16 years, and professionally for 10 years.
-I’ve tried a LOT of different models and wood types, as well as learning from other players about their preferences.
+I’ve been swinging a wood bat for 20 years, and professionally for 14 years.
+I’ve tried a LOT of different models and wood types, as well as learning from many other pro players about their preferences.

 In this article, I’ve tried to compile info about your top bat choices and combined it with some of the knowledge I’ve gained in my years as professional baseball player.

 Wood Bat FAQ’s

 How much does wood quality matter in a wood bat?
 Buying a wood bat that will last, may seem like a flip of a coin.
 The quality of the wood will not prevent a bat from breaking.
 However, using nice wood will help keep the bat together instead of flaking apart when you hit the ball in the same place over and over again (the barrel).

 Where do you buy good wood bats?
 Unless you find a really nice sporting goods store (which can be hard to find), buying a wood bat online is your best bet to find a quality bat.
 Usually bat companies have different quality grades for their wood and the worst are sent out to the sporting good stores, unless the owner purposely gets the more expensive bats.

 How much does a good quality wood bat cost?
 Quality wood baseball bats are not cheap (especially if you factor in that you may break it in one swing), but you don’t need to overpay for a wood bat.
 A nice piece of wood is in the range of $50-$100.
 Some bat prices are so expensive because you are paying for the name on the label of the bat.
 Once you get to a certain level of wood, just because you pay more doesn’t mean you are getting more bat.